Tarski's undefinability theorem

 Tarski's undefinability theorem, stated and proved by Alfred Tarski in 1933, is an important limitative result in mathematical logic, the foundations of mathematics, and in formal semantics.
-Informally, the theorem states that arithmetical truth cannot be defined in arithmetic.
+Informally, the theorem states that "arithmetical truth cannot be defined in arithmetic".

 The theorem applies more generally to any sufficiently strong formal system, showing that truth in the standard model of the system cannot be defined within the system.

 History

 In 1931, Kurt Gödel published the incompleteness theorems, which he proved in part by showing how to represent the syntax of formal logic within first-order arithmetic.
 Each expression of the formal language of arithmetic is assigned a distinct number.
 This procedure is known variously as Gödel numbering, coding and, more generally, as arithmetization.
 In particular, various sets of expressions are coded as sets of numbers.
 For various syntactic properties (such as being a formula, being a sentence, etc.), these sets are computable.
 Moreover, any computable set of numbers can be defined by some arithmetical formula.
 For example, there are formulas in the language of arithmetic defining the set of codes for arithmetic sentences, and for provable arithmetic sentences.

 The undefinability theorem shows that this encoding cannot be done for semantic concepts such as truth.
 It shows that no sufficiently rich interpreted language can represent its own semantics.
-A corollary is that any metalanguage capable of expressing the semantics of some object language must have expressive power exceeding that of the object language.
+A corollary is that any metalanguage capable of expressing the semantics of some object language (e.g. a predicate is definable in Zermelo-Fraenkel set theory for whether formulae in the language of Peano arithmetic are true in the standard model of arithmetic) must have expressive power exceeding that of the object language.
 The metalanguage includes primitive notions, axioms, and rules absent from the object language, so that there are theorems provable in the metalanguage not provable in the object language.